vcjr/vcjr/README.md

 ### Hi there 👋
-- 💬 Ask me about anyhting dealing with Javascript, and 3D development.
+- 💬 Ask me about anything dealing with JavaScript, and 3D development.
 - 🔭 I’m currently working on my 3d Visualization project.
 Working to get these little cubes switching on and off to display an almaganation of beautiful colors that intertwine together.
 <!--
 **vcjr/vcjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.